 When a non-resident of the U.S. is arrested, their residency may be investigated, and if convicted of a felony, they may be issued a deportation order.
 Once a person is deported, there is an option to consider.
 There is an option called a motion to reopen.
 A motion to reopen is a process of contesting the previously rendered deportation order.
 This process can be difficult do to the detailed proceedings that will ensue.
+A Miami Motion To Reopen Deportation Order Lawyer at Pozo Goldstein LLP will be able to assist you in this deportation matter.

 There are many reasons for someone to be issued a deportation order, and there are several ways for a person to deal with this order.
 One is to accept the deportation and return to the country of origin ignore the order and live illegally in the shadows of society or to fight the deportation order through a motion to reopen.
 This process can be confusing and difficult, but fortunately, a Miami immigration attorney is here to help you through this process.